Does Google Penalize AI Content?

 If you’re new to the series:

-For the full framework: The Shop Owner’s Guide to AI in Marketing
+For the full framework: The Shop Owner’s Guide to AI in Marketing.

 Heather Myers is the Chief Technology Officer at KUKUI, where she builds marketing and customer engagement technology for independent auto repair shops.
 Before joining the automotive technology space, she built information systems for public and academic libraries.